johnwesterman/illumio_core/README.md

 Once you obtain this file copy it to the /tmp directory of the core0 node.
 The reason for /tmp is because ilo-pce will need access to this file and will not have the proper access unless you put it here.
 If you put it somewhere else just remember ilo-pce needs to read the file so permissions will need to be set. /tmp is the easiest path to success.

+To do the following make sure you have a VEN bundle file as well as the compatibility matrix file.
+All are downloadable from the support web site.

-I am assuming you install the tar file to the /tmp directory in the examples that follow.
+I am assuming you install the installation files file to the /tmp directory in the examples that follow.

 This command installs the PCE bundle:

 ```
-sudo -u ilo-pce illumio-pce-ctl ven-software-install /tmp/illumio-ven-bundle-NNNNNNNNN.tar.bz2 --orgs all --default --no-prompt
+sudo -u ilo-pce illumio-pce-ctl ven-software-install /tmp/illumio-ven-bundle-NNNNNNNNN.tar.bz2 --compatibility-matrix /tmp/illumio-release-compatibility-YYY.tar.bz2 --orgs all --default --no-prompt
 ```

-where NNNNNNNN is the build version downloaded from the web site.
+where NNNNNNNN is the build version downloaded from the web site and YYY is the latest compatability matrix file number.
 And if you desire to be prompted remove the --no-prompt option.

 For example:

 ```
-sudo -u ilo-pce illumio-pce-ctl ven-software-install /tmp/illumio-ven-bundle-19.3.0-6104.tar.bz2 --orgs all --default --no-prompt
+sudo -u ilo-pce illumio-pce-ctl ven-software-install /tmp/illumio-ven-bundle-19.3.0-6104.tar.bz2 --compatibility-matrix /tmp/illumio-release-compatibility-8.tar.bz2 --orgs all --default --no-prompt
 ```

 to set it as the default after the fact, you'd run this: